-The School of Biology & Ecology offer an optional Concentration in Pre-medical Studies that includes all of the requirements for admission to medical school and other health-related fields and several courses that further strengthen our students’ preparation.
+The School of Biology & Ecology offers an optional Concentration in Pre-medical Studies that includes all of the requirements for admission to medical school and other health-related fields and several courses that further strengthen our students’ preparation.
 The concentration provides guidance about the best selection of courses within the major and general education courses.

-A special Health Professions Committee advises students on meeting criteria for admissions to post-baccalaureate schools and colleges such as medical schools.
+A Health Professions Committee advises students on meeting criteria for admissions to post-baccalaureate schools and colleges such as medical schools.

 Students planning on a career in clinical laboratory sciences and medical technology may enroll in the Medical Laboratory Sciences curriculum.

 The University of Maine, New England College of Optometry (NECO) and Logan College of Chiropractic (LCC) cooperate in providing accelerated undergraduate curricula leading to consideration for early admission to the cooperating colleges.
 Students complete three years at the University of Maine and are awarded the B.S. in Biology upon the successful completion of the first year curriculum at NECO or LCC.
 Contact the Office of Health Professions (207) 581-2587 for complete program details.